 My application has been refused by the Home Office and I want to appeal the decision to the Tribunal.
 How can I do so?

-You can continue to lodge an appeal with the Tribunal but must use the online procedure to do so unless it is not possible to do so.
-If you cannot do so, you must explain why.
+You can continue to lodge an appeal with the Tribunal but must use the online procedure (MyHMCTS) to do so unless you fall within one of the exceptions contained in the practice statement issued on 11 June 2020.

 6. Detained Clients